macdougt/ykubernetes/README.md

 |[Pod](https://kubernetes.io/docs/concepts/workloads/pods/)|the smallest deployable units of computing that you can create and manage in Kubernetes, a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers|
 |[ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/)|an API object used to store non-confidential data in key-value pairs.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume|
 |[Custom Resources (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)|an extension of the Kubernetes API that is not necessarily available in a default Kubernetes installation|

+`We now realize that there is a lot to this and has spurred on the creation of many tools that help tame the tasks involved with k8s.
+For example, [helm charts](/helm.md).`

 Sample deployment spec